ascvorcov/z80.net/README.md

 ## Bugs and limitations:

 * Ubuntu version doesn't react on keydown events
-* Sound input/output is not supported
+* Tape sound input is not supported, sound output supported only on win32
 * No joystick support
 * AF register undocumented bits 3 and 5 behavior is not completely implemented
 * Non-maskable interrupts are not supported